Elderly Care: Know Your Options

 In Scotland the highest number of elderly people are within the most heavily populated areas.
 The most remote parts of Scotland can be many miles away from any medical help, and so many people relocate to areas where help and services can be accessed with ease.

-The statistics tell us that the population is ageing very quickly, and care is definitely a problem in that it is lacking in most places.
+The statistics tell us that the population is getting older very quickly, and additional support is definitely a problem in that it is lacking in most places.
 Specifically, those in the most rural areas really do need more readily available care.
 As it stands, many struggle even getting to local services and as the number of elderly people across the UK grows, the pressure on the few services there are will continue to rise.

-Live-in care is an excellent option for these remote areas, and for any area where the pressure on care services is causing the elderly to miss out on the quality of life they deserve.
+Care and support in the home is an excellent option for these remote areas, and for any area where the pressure on social care services is causing the elderly to miss out on the quality of life they deserve.
 Understanding the pressure on the care services currently available is really important when looking into your own care, because you get an idea of how difficult it might be to find a place within a preferred care home in the future, for instance.

 Key Issues With Residential Care Homes

-Unfortunately, as the population ages, more pressure is being placed on the existing residential care home system.
+Unfortunately, as the population grows older, more pressure is being placed on the existing care home system.
 Many people are not currently getting the kind of care that they need and, therefore, aren’t having the quality of life that they expect, because care home places are not available in their area.

-Nobody wants to think of anybody struggling to get basic needs met like going up and down the stairs, getting washed and dressed, and having a meal prepared.
+Nobody wants to think of anybody struggling to get basic needs met like going up and down the stairs, getting out of bed, washing and dressing, and having a meal prepared.
 Unfortunately the figures show that many people are struggling alone or only with the help of family.

-Fortunately residential care is not the only option, as many of our European neighbours have long realised.
-In many other countries elderly care usually means professional care in your own home not a care home.
+Fortunately a care home is not the only option, as many of our European neighbours have long realised.
+In many other countries elderly care usually means professional care in your own home.
 Here in the UK the default position is to look for a care home, but that isn’t a viable option in some regions.

 The Future Of Elderly Care